teijatestaaja/example-test-automation-project/README.md

 This is a small sample project for introducing web test automation using Python, Robot Framework and QWeb library.
 The project is an example of

-- good test automation project folder structure
+- good test automation project folder structure, using GitHub
+- usage of gitignore file to ignore certain generated files and directories which are unnecessary to this project
 - division of test code into test suites and resource files
-- usage of existing keyword library (QWeb)
+- usage of existing keyword library (QWeb) in test automation
-- creation of own keywords in a resource file
+- creation of own keywords in a resource file, using existing keywords
-- creation of keyword documentation (Libtoc)
+- creation of keyword documentation using Libtoc
 - exclusion of existing Robocop linter rule "todo-in-comment" in .robocop argument file
 - customization of own INFO type linter rule for Robocop
 - usage of bash script as a pre-commit hook to lint robot code with Robocop and run robot smoke tests before code commit.